 At their first meeting in each fiscal year, the directors of the board elect a board chair and an Executive Committee.
-Established under section 5 of the LSS Act, the Executive Committee is headed by the board chair and consists of at least two other board directors.
-This committee holds all the powers of the board between meetings, except the power to fill vacancies on or alter the membership of board committees, and specific powers excluded by resolution of the board.
-As of December 31, 2008, Executive Committee members were:
+Headed by the board chair and consisting of at least two other board directors, the Executive Committee holds all the powers of the board between meetings except the power to fill vacancies on or alter the membership of board committees and specific powers excluded by resolution of the board.